mitchest/community-class-assess/README.md

 # README #

 This repo provides all code and data to reproduce the results and figures from:
-Lyons et al. (in review) "A model-based approach for assessing vegetation classifications".
+Lyons et al. (in review) "Model-based assessment of ecological community classifications".

 Vegetation data originally from:
 http://www.bionet.nsw.gov.au/